Lake George Islands Campgrounds

 Visitors to the Lake George Area should be aware of actions they can take to reduce the transport of aquatic invasives.
 Please visit Protect Lake George website(live link on right) and DEC Fisheries for more information.

 BE ADVISED: Effective immediately, there will be a $3/night refuse surcharge imposed for Lake George Island camping permits.
 The surcharge is necessary to cover the rising operating costs and allow the Department to continue the current program of refuse management on Lake George.
-PLEASE NOTE: Dogs are prohibited on any of the islands, docks and on vessels moored at docks.
+This fee is incorporated into the nightly camping fee.